harshaswiggy/MagicalArena/README.md

 5. The difference between the attack damage and the defense strength reduces the defender's health.
 6. The game ends when a player's health reaches zero.

+## Game Mechanics

+- **Players**: There are two players, Player A and Player B, each with their own set of attributes (health, strength, attack).
+- **Turns**: Players take turns attacking each other based on their current health status.
+- **Attacks**: Attacks are determined by rolling a six-sided dice to calculate damage, factoring in the attacker's attack strength and the defender's defense strength.
+- **Victory**: The game continues until one player's health drops to zero or below.
+The player with remaining health wins the match.

+## Test Cases

+### Player Class Tests

+- **testReduceHealth**: Checks if the `reduceHealth` method correctly reduces a player's health and ensures it does not go below zero.
+- **testIsAlive**: Tests the `isAlive` method to verify the player's life status based on their current health.

+### Arena Class Tests

+- **testAttack**: Verifies that the `attack` method correctly reduces the defender's health when an attack is initiated.
+- **testStartMatch_PlayerAWins**: Tests the overall match outcome to ensure the correct player is declared the winner based on their remaining health.
+- **testRollDice**: Validates the `rollDice` method to ensure it produces results within the expected range (1 to 6).

 ## How to Run

 1. Clone the repository.